Hiimus/milestone-project-1/TESTING.md

 As a non-member, I want to get a quick first impression so that I will get an idea of what kind of gym this is

 - On the **home page** the user will see either a woman or a man training with a barbell.
 On desktop the viewer can clearly see both the carousel with quotes and the list with the gym's features.
-And on mobile devices the user can see the carousel with qutoes.
+And on mobile devices the user can see the carousel with quotes.
 All of this will give some impressions that hopefully are in line with the project goals.

 As a non-member, I want to see the pricing information so that I know what I get and pay for.

 - On the **landing page** there is a call out saying "First month is free!".
 Also, if the user click on the **sign up button** on the top or bottom of the **home page**, they will be directed to the **membership page**.
 Here they find pricing information.

-As a non-member, I want to see how the gym looks like, so that I know if it is the right place for me.
+As a non-member, I want to see how the gym looks, so that I know if it is the right place for me.

 - The user will get a glimpse of how the gym looks like on the home page and the membership page, but mostly on the **gallery page**.